 Your best hope lies in regularly patching and upgrading your devices so they are equipped to withstand these attacks.
 However, there is no single silver bullet to shoot down cyber monsters, and therefore ongoing vigilance is the key.

-You should regularly review who has authority to flash-update your machines, and incorporate the close-out process in employee exit procedures.
+To avoid a PDoS attack, you should regularly review who has authority to flash-update your machines, and incorporate the close-out process in employee exit procedures.
 Finally, you can gain a great deal by ensuring your mission-critical equipment is in a secure space.

 Colocation centers are among the securest silos for preventing physical attacks on hardware.
 Moreover they have specialists on tap to share trends in cyberattacks and solutions.
 When you need some help they are just a call away.